 Where to Buy Your First Home

 Buying a home is one of the biggest and most exciting purchases a person can make.
-Buying your first home then is all the more significant and of course all the more stressful.
+First time homebuyers find this process even more significant and of course all the more stressful.
 But once you have crunched all the numbers, established a stable income, pinched all the pennies, and decided to settle down for the next 5-7 years, it still begs the question: where to live.
 In fact, the location of a home is sometimes more important than any of its features.
 There are a variety of components to consider when picking the perfect place for your first home sweet home.

 Think about how you will get around and where you will need to get to.
 Calculate the extraneous effects that may accompany a commute including time and money.